Estecka/mc-Variants-CIT-wiki/Module-Types.md

 Picks a model based on *all* of the item's enchantments and their levels.
 The module will pick a model whose levels are lower or equal to those of the item.
 By default, models that have the most levels in total will be prioritized.

-This module does not compute a variant ID for the item.
+This module does not really compute a variant ID for the item.
 Instead it takes the variant IDs of the *models*, and converts those into sets of enchantments.
-You can use the [summary](./Troubbleshooting#command-summary) command to quickly check the list of unique enchantments that are presents on your models; you can easily spot subtle filename errors by looking for enchantment names you know should not exist.
-You can use the [dump](./Troubbleshooting#command-dump) to get a detailled list of enchantments for every model.
+You can use the [summary](./Troubbleshooting#command-summary) command to quickly check the list of unique enchantments used across your models; you can easily spot subtle filename errors by looking for enchantment names you know should not exist.
+To inspect a specific variant, use the [variant-id](./Troubbleshooting#command-variant-id-model-id) command.

 ### Model Name Syntax
 The default syntax should be able to support all vanilla enchantments without creating ambiguous names.
 It assumes enchantment names will never contain two successive underscores (`"__"`), never end with a number, and never have namespaces that contain two successive dots (`".."`).